Hywan/mnt.io/content/series/from-rust-to-beyond/2018-10-29-the-php-galaxy/index.md

 instead of an array.
 This is something I want to explore and analyse the impact on the performance.
 The PHP Internals Book has a [chapter about Iterators](http://www.phpinternalsbook.com/classes_objects/iterators.html).

-We will see in the next episodes of this series that Rust can reach a lot of galaxies, and the more it travels, the more it gets interesting.

 Thanks for reading!